The Lego Movie 2: The Second Part: Universal Pictures deal

-Untitled live-action/animated Lego film
+Untitled live-action animated Lego film

-On August 5, 2022, in a podcast interview with The Ankler, Lin revealed that a new Lego film is in development, stating that the new film will be a complete reinvention compared to the previous theatrical Lego films from Warner Bros. and the creative team will "switch it up and take to a different art form that’s still true to" the Lego brand.
-On July 18, 2023, it was announced that Aaron and Adam Nee were attached to direct the film, which was also confirmed to be live-action/animated like a Who Framed Roger Rabbit-style hybrid.
+On August 5, 2022, in a podcast interview with The Ankler, Lin revealed that a new Lego film is in development, stating that the new film will be a complete reinvention compared to the previous theatrical Lego films from Warner Bros. and the creative team will "switch it up and take to a different art form that's still true to" the Lego brand.
+On July 18, 2023, it was announced that Aaron and Adam Nee were attached to direct the film, which was also confirmed to be live-action animated like the previous Lego films from Warner Bros.

 Piece by Piece

 On January 26, 2024, it was announced that Universal Pictures and Focus Features would release a Lego film directed by Morgan Neville titled Piece by Piece.
 The film follows the life and career of American musician Pharrell Williams, who produced and starred in the film, through the lens of Lego animation, or brickfilm.
 Produced by The Lego Group, Tremolo Productions, I Am Other, Pure Imagination Studios and Tongal, it was released theatrically on October 11, 2024.